An In-Depth Look At The On-Balance Volume Indicator

 If the OBV shows a divergence from price movement, a price reversal is imminent.
 For instance, if the price is rising, but the OBV starts to drop, a possible selling opportunity may exist.
 To apply a 20-period exponential moving average, drag the moving average to the OBV window and apply the following setting:

-The following example shows us how the price is following a new uptrend and how the OBV is following the MA very closely.
-Every time the OBV goes below and then above the EMA20, the price rejects from the trend line making another bounce in the upward direction.
-This can be a basis for an OBV strategy, especially when paired with Admiral Pivot Indicator.
+The following example shows us how the price is following a new uptrend, and how the OBV is following the MA very closely.
+Every time the OBV goes below and then above the EMA 20, the price rejects from the trend line, making another bounce in the upward direction.
+This can be a basis for an OBV strategy, especially when paired with the Admiral Pivot Indicator.

 If the trend is up and the OBV is showing a bearish divergence, traders usually take a short position when the price breaks below its current trendline.
-Stop-loss is placed above the most recent swing, higher in the price.
-Traders might opt to hold the trade for as long as the OBV confirms it, and the price is trending lower towards the support.
+A stop-loss is placed above the most recent swing, and higher in the price.
+Traders might opt to hold the trade for as long as the OBV confirms it, and when the price is trending lower towards the support.

 If the trend is down and the OBV is showing a bullish divergence, traders usually take a long position when the price breaks above its current trendline.
-Stop-loss is placed below the most recent swing, higher in the price.
-Traders might opt to hold the trade for as long as the OBV confirms it, and the price is trending higher towards the resistance.
+A stop-loss is placed below the most recent swing, and higher in the price.
+Traders might opt to hold the trade for as long as the OBV confirms it, and when the price is trending higher towards the resistance.

 Forex OBV Trend Strategy

 This trend trading Forex strategy suggests using the following indicators:

 Which FX currency pairs could be used with this strategy?